-In 2019/20:
+In 2020/21:

 - The most recent published national data is for 2018/19 when the threshold was 90% (i.e. children whose attendance was below 90% were classed as 'persistently absent').
-The published figure for Sheffield was 14%, higher than the national average for CLA (10%) - Locally generated data indicates that in 2019/20, 94 Children Looked After out of a cohort of 392 had less than 90% attendance - This represents 24% of the cohort (for those in care for over a year, 63 out of 311 = 20.3%) - This percentage is too high, and work continues to be done in partnership with schools and social care professionals to reduce further the number of CLA who are persistently absent from school
+The published figure for Sheffield was 14%, higher than the national average for CLA (10%) - Locally generated data indicates that in 2020/21, 45% of Children Looked After had less than 90% attendance - This percentage has been impacted by COVID and the recording systems explained above, but is too high and work continues to be done in partnership with schools and social care professionals to reduce further the number of CLA who are persistently absent from school

-CLA EXCLUSIONS 2019/20
+CLA EXCLUSIONS 2020/21